Shin bone (Tibial Plateau) fracture

 Important: This information is only a guideline to help you understand your treatment and what to expect.
 Everyone is different and your rehabilitation may be quicker or slower than other people’s.
 Please contact us for advice if you’re worried about any aspect of your health or recovery.

-ACL reconstruction involves taking a piece of tissue from a tendon is used to replace a torn tendon.
+Anterior cruciate ligament (ACL) reconstruction involves taking a piece of tissue from a tendon is used to replace a torn tendon.

 Are you one of the many people in the UK suffering in silence with knee pain?
 Well you're not alone, over 70,000 knee replacements are carried out in England and Wales each year, a procedure which involves replacing the knee joint with an artificial one.

-Sometimes the meniscus can be repaired using small sutures (stitches)
+Sometimes the meniscus can be repaired using small sutures (stitches) to hold the torn section together.

 Partial meniscectomy is where the damaged part of the meniscus is removed during arthroscopic surgery.